MetPX/sr3-examples/empty-amqp-pump/README.rst

 =======================================================

-In depth practical demonstration of sarracenia, for advanced linux users.
+This is an low-level practical introduction to and demonstration of Sarracenia, for advanced linux users.

 Pre-requisites: